cryptoquick/grunt-multicore/readme.md

 grunt.registerTask('default', ['assemble', 'multicore:assemble']);
 ```

-The 'assemble-config' module is just shown as an example Node.js module that might be written to generate data such as this:
+The "assemble-config" module is just shown as an example Node.js module that might be written to generate data such as this:

-['assemble:sales', 'assemble:events', 'assemble:directory', 'assemble:articles', 'assemble:articles-0001', ...],
+`['assemble:sales', 'assemble:events', 'assemble:directory', 'assemble:articles', 'assemble:articles-0001', ...]`

 ## Options